‘Tom Clancy’s Rainbow Six: Siege’ is coming to Xbox Game Pass

 Splinter Cell protagonist Sam Fisher has also recently been added to the game as one of the latest operators to choose from.
 He was introduced in the Operation Shadow Legacy expansion under the codename of Zero.

 The inclusion of Tom Clancy’s Rainbow Six: Siege joins other massive titles that have also recently hit the service.
 Last month (September) saw the addition of Doom Eternal, following Microsoft’s acquisition of Bethesda and other related developers.
-Destiny 2 also made its debuted into Xbox Game Pass, with its expansion also being available for free.
+Destiny 2 also made its debut into Xbox Game Pass, with its expansion also being available for free.

 Next month (November) will see EA Play merging with Xbox Game Pass Ultimate.
 From November 12, members will also be granted access to the library of EA Play games, on top of their original subscription.